Insights & Trends CX Contact Center

 17. Missed and declined calls

-Missed and declined calls are measured by tracking the number of incoming calls that aren’t answered by an agent.
+Missed and declined calls are measured by tracking the number of incoming calls that an agent doesn’t answer.
 Whether they’re unavailable, busy with other tasks, or intentionally declining the call, you can see exactly how many customer calls are slipping through the cracks.

-You can use this metric to identify exact times when call demand goes beyond agent availability, allowing you to adjust call routing and staffing accordingly.
+You can use this metric to identify exact times when call demand exceeds agent availability, enabling you to adjust call routing and staffing accordingly.

 Tips to improve missed and declined calls: